Myronmeng/GCPDataEngineer/PeterNote.md

 global warehouse, racks --> temperature sensor create a big table to monitor in real time should it be <sensor-id> <date>
+## ML
+house price predict
+what if the computer is not powerful?
+  Linear regression
+  1 input 1 output neural network